sbs20/scanservjs/docs/docker.md

 * `AIRSCAN_DEVICES`: If you want to specifically add `sane-airscan` devices to your `/etc/sane.d/airscan.conf` then use the `AIRSCAN_DEVICES` environment variable (semicolon delimited).
+* `PIXMA_HOSTS`: If you want to use a PIXMA scanner which uses the bjnp protocol then to perform the equivalent of adding hosts to `/etc/sane.d/pixma.conf` specify a list of ip addresses separated by semicolons in the `PIXMA_HOSTS` environment variable.
 * `DELIMITER`: if you need to include semi-colons (`;`) in your environment variables, this allows you to choose an alternative delimiter.
 * `DEVICES`: Force add devices use `DEVICES` (semicolon delimited)